- Living Naturally100

-The fact that every day is washing day for many families means that, collectively, we are expending far more energy, water and detergent on our laundry than ever before in history.
-None of these are good for the environment – particularly the detergents, which are often derived from rather unappealing petroleum by-products.
+The fact that every day is washing day for many families means that, collectively, we are expending far more energy, water and detergent on our laundry than ever before.
+None of these are good for the environment – particularly the detergents, which are often derived from petroleum by-products.
 Nevertheless, many companies produce eco-friendly alternatives, which can be just as effective and rarely cost much more than your usual brand.

 60-second green guide